brianguenter/FastDifferentiation.jl/README.md

 If your function is small or tree like (where each node in the expression graph has one parent on average) then Symbolics.jl may outperform **FSD**.
 For more complex functions with many common subexpressions it is likely that **FSD** will outperform Symbolics.jl, perhaps [substantially](#Benchmarks).

 **FSD** can be used standalone if all you need is a derivative or in combination with Symbolics.jl if you need to do further analysis on the symbolic derivative.
 Converting between Symbolics.jl and **FSD** symbolic forms is straightforward.
-However, because of the tree based representation used by Symbolics.jl expression size can grow significantly when converting from **FSD** to Symbolics.jl form.

 Unlike forward and reverse automatic differentiation you don't have to choose which differentiation algorithm to use based on the graph structure. **FSD** automatically generates efficient derivatives for arbitrary function types: ℝ¹->ℝ¹, ℝ¹->ℝᵐ, ℝⁿ->ℝ¹, and ℝⁿ->ℝᵐ, m≠1,n≠1.